TaitoUnited/taito-cli/examples/README.md

 # Quick start

-In this example we use Google Cloud and Sentry.
+In this example we use Google Cloud.

 > NOTE: Taito-cli is still work in progress.
 Not all steps work yet.